marijnwillemse/dronehunt/README.md

 # dronehunt
-A Java Duck Hunt clone in which the player takes down hostile drones.
+A Java Duck Hunt clone in which the player takes down hostile drones instead of defenseless ducks.

 ## Planned features